observance of a holy Lent

 Grow Together Food Drive

 This Lent, Saint Matthew’s is supporting Matthew’s Crossing’s Meals to Grow Program, which provides 1,200 packs of food each week to elementary-aged children to ensure they are fed outside of school hours.
 This year’s focus is Tuna and Ramen!
-Donations should be placed in the blue bin in the narthex on Sundays or during office hours from March 30 to April 6.
-Please ensure donated items have an expiration date of July 1, 2025, or later.
-Monetary donations can be made via check (memo: Matthew’s Crossing), on Simple Give, or online at the following link.
+Donations should be placed in the blue bin in the narthex on Sundays or during office hours from March 8 - 15.
+Please ensure donated items have an expiration date of July 1, 2026, or later.
+Monetary donations can be made via check (memo: Matthew’s Crossing) or online at the following link.

 • Palm leaf on a textured yellow background